jtablesaw/tablesaw/README.md

 		Range    157.0
 		Std.
 Dev 9.573451

-when applied to a table containing only fatal tornados.

 ### Filtering Rows

-To filter records you can use arbitrary predicates, but it's often easier to use the built-in filter classes as shown below:
+To filter rows you can use arbitrary logic, but it's easier to use the built-in filter classes as shown below:

 ```java